tailcallhq/tailcallhq.github.io/docs/operators/link.md

 The `@link` directive supports several types of links, including:

-- `Config`: Imports a configuration file.
+- `Config`: Imports a schema configuration file.
 - `Protobuf`: Imports a .proto file for gRPC services.
 - `Script`: Imports a JavaScript file.
 - `Cert`: Imports a certificate file.